bellodoro/my_engine/README.md

 ## How to run

+Just open a shell and run

+    make && make start

+On Linux, a few warning will show up.
+They are not from me but from minilibx :(

+## Under the hood

 There is an example game in *example* folder, sources of the engine are located in *my_engine* folder.